NeaByteLab/LLM-Toolkit/README.md

 - ⏰ Customize time format in `getTimeInfo()`
 - 💻 Add more OS details in `getOSInfo()`
 - 📁 Include additional path information in `getPathInfo()`

 ---

+## ⚠️ Known Issues & Roadmap

+### Current Behavior
+- **Orchestrator Abort Issues**: The `Orchestrator.abort()` method delegates to `client.abort()` but doesn't handle cleanup of active tool executions or pending operations.
+When abort is called during tool execution, the orchestrator may not properly terminate running processes, leading to potential resource leaks or incomplete operations.

+### Planned Improvements
+- **Security Enhancement**: Add approval mechanism for tool execution to prevent unauthorized operations
+- **Orchestrator Refactor**: Improve abort handling and process management for better reliability
+- **Tool Execution Control**: Implement user confirmation system for sensitive operations

+---